weliem/bluez_inc/README.md

 * [Agent documentation](https://github.com/bluez/bluez/blob/master/doc/agent-api.txt) (for agent)

 You will notice that most original methods and properties are available in this library.
 In some cases, some adaptations have been done for convenience.

+## Installing on Raspberry Pi
+Assuming you have a default installation, you will need to install CMake and GLib:
+* sudo apt install -y cmake
+* sudo apt-get install -y libglib2.0-dev